Published March 2021

-The following pie chart shows world production of thermosetting powder coatings:
+The following chart shows world production of thermosetting powder coatings:

-- Powder coatings are used primarily in the following major markets:
+Powder coatings are used primarily in the following five major markets:

-- General metal finishing (e.g., furniture, shelving, electrical equipment)
+- General metal finishing (e.g., furniture, shelving, and electrical equipment)

-- Appliances (e.g., washing machine tops and lids, dryer drums)
+- Appliances (e.g., washing machine tops and lids, and dryer drums)

 - Architectural (e.g., window and door frames)

-- Automotive (e.g., wheels, oil filters, engine blocks)
+- Automotive (e.g., wheels, oil filters, and engine blocks)